airordl/random-workout-generator-fastapi/README.md

 This project generates a random workout using FastAPI (Python) for the backend and HTML+JavaScript for the frontend.
 It selects one random exercise from each muscle group, compound movement or full body, every time the user loads the page.

-Not really useful for 1RM strength training, better suited for hypertrophy.

 ---
 ## 🧠 Pros & Cons of Randomized Training (Strength vs. Hypertrophy)